 Political Economy of ‘New’ Turkey: Growth, Conflict, and Inequality

 We are pleased to announce Centre for Policy and Research on Turkey (Research Turkey)’s public seminar titled “Political Economy of ‘New’ Turkey: Growth, Conflict, and Inequality” to be delivered by Professor Özlem Onaran and Dr Cem Oyvat, both of whom are based in the University of Greenwich.
 This event will take place on Thursday, 27 October 2016 at 18.30.
 The event will be held in King's College, King's Building K 3.11.
-This lecture will be kindly chaired by Dr Veli Yadırgı who is a Teaching Fellow in the Department of Development Studies in SOAS.
+This lecture will be kindly chaired by Jonathan Fryer who is a writer, broadcaster, and lecturer in SOAS.

 Turkey’s economic growth since the turn of the millennium has attracted a great deal of academic attention.
 Before the onset of the Great Recession in 2008, many were congratulating the Justice and Development Party for its ‘sound’ monetary and fiscal policies which they thought solved the structural problems that lead to the economic and political crisis in 2001.
 However, in 2009 Turkey saw its economy shrink by 4.7%, being one of worst hit countries by the Great Recession.
 Although statistics indicate a speedy recovery after 2009, Turkey’s economy is still ridden with contradictions that are rooted in its political and economic structures.